yagudaev/cypress-flakey-server-state/README.md

-# Project Demonstrating Test Isolation Issues with Cypress
+# Project demonstrating flakey test with Cypress when relaying on server state

 A demonstration of how easy it is to create flakey tests with Cypress when depending on server state.
+It will show that Cypress does not isolate tests properly for you when it comes to server state.

 The app is a counter that is persisted to the server.
 You can increment the count & reset it.
 On page refresh the count will be read from the server.